thh32/consort/README.md

 # Installation
 Consort consists of a series of python scripts called from a main bash script, therefore does not require installation as such however a list of depandancies are provided below;

-## Python modules
+### Python modules
 The following python modules must be installed before running Consort.
+These can simple be installed using the `pip install [module]` command on linux/mac machines

 * HTSeq
+* glob

-## R packages
+### R packages
 Whilst the following R packages are needed they will be installed during the running of Consort if not already installed, however a base installation of R is required.

 * dada2